-Erythema nodosum is a skin condition of the fat just below your skin (subcutaneous).
+Erythema nodosum is a skin condition of the fat just below your skin (the subcutaneous layer).
 It’s often a reaction to an infection or medicine.
 But it may occur for no known reason.
-It causes tender, red bumps, to form, usually on the shins.
+It causes tender, red bumps to form, usually on the shins.
 The bumps may also appear on other parts of the body, such as the ankles, thighs, arms, or face.

 Erythema nodosum is usually not a serious condition.
 Symptoms often go away within 6 weeks.
 But they may appear again.
 As the bumps fade, they may look like bruises.

 What causes erythema nodosum?

 Erythema nodosum may have no known cause.
 It can sometimes be linked to pregnancy.
-Or it may be a sign of some other infection, disease, or a sensitivity to a medicine.
+Or it may be a sign of some other infection, disease, or sensitivity to a medicine.
 Diseases that may cause this skin problem are:

 Inflammation of the lymph nodes and other organs such as sarcoidosis

-Infections of the upper respiratory tract and lungs such as coccidioidomycosis, histoplasmosis, or tuberculosis
+Infections of the upper respiratory tract and lungs such as coccidioidomycosis, histoplasmosis, psittacosis, or tuberculosis